shishir03/shishir03/README.md

 Shishir Iyer's Github
 ====================

-Hello there, I'm Shishir and I'm currently a first-year CS major at UCSD.
+Hello there, I'm Shishir and I'm currently a second-year CS major at UCSD.
 I enjoy working on random projects; my favorites are pinned below.

 Links:
 ---------